Fresno State Bulldogs men's basketball

-The Fresno State Bulldogs men's basketball team represents California State University, Fresno, located in Fresno, California, in NCAA Division I basketball competition.
-They play their home games at the Save Mart Center and since 2012–13 are members of the Mountain West Conference.
+The Fresno State Bulldogs men's basketball team represents California State University, Fresno, located in Fresno, California.
+The program competes in the Pac-12 Conference (Pac-12) in Division I of the National Collegiate Athletic Association (NCAA).
+The Bulldogs play their home games at the Save Mart Center.
 Vance Walberg is the head coach for the Bulldogs.
-They were members of the Western Athletic Conference from 1992 to 2012.
+They were members of the Western Athletic Conference from 1992 to 2012 and the Mountain West Conference from 2013 to 2025.

+History

+Vance Walberg era (2024–present)

+On April 6, 2024, Vance Walberg was hired as the head coach of the Bulldogs.
+In Walberg’s first season, the Bulldogs went 6–26 and finished tenth in the conference.
+The Bulldogs improved to a 13–19 record the following season in 2025–2026.

-Postseason results
+Postseason

 NCAA Division I

 The Bulldogs have appeared in six* NCAA Tournaments, with a combined record of 2–6.